coopiteasy/vertical-brewery/mrp_brewing/README.rst

 |badge1| |badge2| |badge3|

-This module allows to manage breweries.
+This module allows to manage the production of a brewery.
-It extends standard mrp modules create recipes for beers in different steps.
+It extends standard mrp modules to create recipes for beers in different steps.
-We get the tracability of every product that went into a finished beer.
+We get the traceability of every product that went into a finished beer.

 **Table of contents**